Published: 12 May 2026 | Posted by: Chioma | Category: Women's Health, Weight Loss

 I didn't tell him what I was doing.
 I just smiled.

-By Week 3 — I had lost 4.5kg.
-My waist measurement was down almost 7 centimetres.
+By Week 3 — my waist was visibly smaller.
 I wasn't exercising hard.
 I wasn't starving.
 I had eaten rice multiple times that week.
 I had even eaten fried plantain twice.

-I am not a weight loss miracle.
 I am not special.
-This method works because it is based on how the female body actually functions — not on punishment and restriction.
+This method works because it is based on how the female body actually functions after childbirth — not on punishment and restriction.

 I wasn't the only one Mama Rose spoke to at the naming ceremony.
 Two other women overheard our conversation and asked me for the details afterwards.
 I shared everything.